-3. Planning and Carrying Out Investigations Scientists and engineers plan and carry out investigations in the field or laboratory, working collaboratively as well as individually.
-Their investigations are systematic and require clarifying what counts as data and identifying variables or parameters.

-require clairiging what courts as us Engineering investigations identify t the eff require clainying what counts as data and internitying variables or parameters.
-Engineering investigations identify the effectiveness, efficiency, and durability of designs under different conditions. under different conditions.
-Planning and carrying out Ę. With guidance, plan and conduct an Evaluate different ways of Make observations (firsthand or from media) investigations to answer investigation in collaboration with peers observing and/or measuring a and/or measurements to collect data that questions or test solutions to (for K). phenomenon to determine can be used to make comparisons. problems in K-2 builds on prior Plan and conduct an investigation which way can answer a Make observations (firsthand or from media) experiences and progresses to collaboratively to produce data to serve as question. and/or measurements of a proposed object simple investigations, based on the basis for evidence to answer a or tool or solution to determine if it solves a fair tests, which provide data to question. problem or meets a goal. support explanations or design Make predictions based on prior solutions. experiences.
-Planning and carrying out 3-5 Plan and conduct an investigation Evaluate appropriate methods Make observations and/or measurements to investigations to answer collaboratively to produce data to serve as and/or tools for collecting produce data to serve as the basis for questions or test solutions to the basis for evidence, using fair tests in data. evidence for an explanation of a problems in 3-5 builds on K-2 which variables are controlled and the phenomenon or test a design solution. experiences and progresses to number of trials considered.
+3. Planning and Carrying Out Investigations t Investigations Scientists and engineers plan and o arry o Scientists and engineers plan and carry out investigations in the field or laboratory, working collaboratively as well as individually.
+Their investigations are systematic and ng collaboratively as well as individ ually.
+Their investigations are systematic and require clarifying what counts as d ata an require clarifying what counts as data and identifying variables or parameters.
+Engineering investigations identify the eff Engineering investigations identify the effectiveness, efficiency, and durability of designs under different conditions. under different conditions.
+Planning and carrying out K-2 With guidance, plan and conduct an Evaluate different ways of Make observations (firsthand or from media) investigations to answer investigation in collaboration with peers observing and/or measuring a and/or measurements to collect data that questions or test solutions to (for K). phenomenon to determine can be used to make comparisons. problems in K-2 builds on prior Plan and conduct an investigation which way can answer a Make observations (firsthand or from media) experiences and progresses to collaboratively to produce data to serve as question. and/or measurements of a proposed object simple investigations, based on the basis for evidence to answer a or tool or solution to determine if it solves a fair tests, which provide data to question. problem or meets a goal. support explanations or design Make predictions based on prior experiences Planning and carrying out 3.5 Plan and conduct an investigation Evaluate appropriate methods Make observations and/or measurements to investigations to answer) collaboratively to produce data to serve as and/or tools for collecting produce data to serve as the basis for questions or test solutions to the basis for evidence, using fair tests in data. evidence for an explanation of a problems in 3-5 builds on K-2 which variables are controlled and the phenomenon or test a design solution. experiences and progresses to number of trials considered.
 Make predictions about what would happen include investigations that if a variable changes. control variables and provide Test two different models of the same evidence to support explanations proposed object, tool, or process to or design solutions. determine which better meets criteria for success.
-Planning and carrying out 6- 8 Plan an investigation individually and Evaluate the accuracy of Collect data to produce data to serve as the investigations in 6-8 builds on K- collaboratively, and in the design: identify various methods for collecting basis for evidence to answer scientific 5 experiences and progresses to independent and dependent variables and data. questions or test design solutions under a include investigations that use controls, what tools are needed to do the range of conditions. multiple variables and provide gathering, how measurements will be Collect data about the performance of a evidence to support explanations recorded, and how many data are needed proposed object, tool, process, or system or solutions. to support a claim. under a range of conditions.
+Planning and carrying out 6-8 Plan an investigation individually and Evaluate the accuracy of Collect data to produce data to serve as the investigations in 6-8 builds on K- collaboratively, and in the design: identify various methods for collecting basis for evidence to answer scientific 5 experiences and progresses to independent and dependent variables and data. questions or test design solutions under a include investigations unat use controls, what tools are needed to do the multiple variables and provide gathering, how measurements will be Collect data about the performance of a evidence to support explanations recorded, and how many data are needed proposed object, tool, process, or system or solutions. to support a claim. under a range or conditions.
 Conduct an investigation and/or evaluate and/or revise the experimental design to produce data to serve as the basis for evidence that meet the goals of the investigation.